The Quantum Disciple

 In 70 AD, the Roman General Titus breached Jerusalem.
 Josephus, the First Century Jewish historian, records in The Jewish War (Book 6, Chapter 2) the exact moment the "Tamid" (the daily sacrifice) ceased.
 He notes that on the 17th of Tammuz, the priests ran out of lambs, and for the first time in centuries, the smoke on the altar stopped.
 Days later, the Temple was burned to the ground.

-This leads to a critical question: Would God allow His only authorized interface (The Temple) to be destroyed without establishing a replacement first?
+That raises a crucial question: Would God let His only chosen place for sacrifice be destroyed without providing a replacement first?

 In Jewish theology, there is a principle called Makdim Refuah Lamakah—God always prepares the cure before He allows the wound.
 If the Temple was the "wound," where was the cure?